cbcrg/tcoffee/docs/tcoffee_manual.rst

 Preparing Your Data: Reformatting and Trimming With seq_reformat
 ****************************************************************

 .. warning:: Nothing is more frustrating than downloading important data and realizing you need to format it **before** using it.
 In general, you should avoid manual reformatting: it is by essence inconsistent and will get you into trouble.
-It will also get you depressed when you will realize that you have spend the whole day adding carriage return to each line in your files.
+It will also get you depressed when you realize that you have spend the whole day adding carriage return to each line in your files.

 The seq_reformat mode